 In this tropical town, English is the second language and the vibrancy of the Central and South Americans shines through.
 With a strong Latino flavour Miami Beach feels alive and exciting.
 It’s quite the cultural trip.

 South Beach Miami or SoBe as it’s known, is famous as a party town, where the cocktails flow freely and the nightclubs are a star attraction.

 We weren’t so interested in the Miami Beach nightlife.
-We’re done with that.
 We wanted to explore its famous Art Deco architecture, the arts scene, the Cuban influence and of course, soak up the warm weather.